ncplusdev/ncplus-privacy/README.md

-# NC+ Privacy Policy
+# NetCraft Manager Privacy Policy

-This repository contains the Privacy Policy for the NC+ mobile application.
+This repository contains the Privacy Policy for the NetCraft Manager mobile application.

 ## Quick Links
 - [Privacy Policy](PRIVACY.md)

-## About NC+
+## About NetCraft Manager
 NC+ is a professional business-grade mobile application for computer-club owners.

 ## App Features